damonbauer/site/content/blog/on-air.md

 ---
-pageTitle: On Air - I Launched a Product Today
+title: On Air - I Launched a Product Today
 date: 2021-04-22
+draft: true
 ---

 Today, I "launched" my first product.
 [On Air](https://getonair.app) is a Mac menubar app that controls your "smart devices" when an event occurs (like your camera turning on).